Looking for a beautiful, easy to grow, low-maintenance and hardy aquarium plant?

 Hornwort has some special requirements when it comes to planting.

-If you plant the bottom of the stem in the substrate, it will rot!
+If you plant the bottom of the stem in the substrate, it can rot!

-This is because it does not grow roots.
+This is because unlike other stem plants such as Cabomba, it does not grow roots.

-You should leave it floating or anchor it.
+You should leave it floating or anchor it with lead weights/string.

 Floating is pretty straightforward – simply throw it in the tank and call it done.

-Getting it to weigh down can take some finagling, but might be more along the lines of your desired aesthetic effect.
+Getting it to weigh down with string and rocks or wood can take some finagling, but might be more along the lines of your desired aesthetic effect.

 Any kind of trapping the root (such as underneath a rock) again can cause the roots to rot.